Quick answer

 The first year after planting is the highest-risk period for a new tree.
 Root systems are shallow, the tree is still adjusting to the site, and water stress or staking problems can set back establishment significantly.

-A 2–3 inch mulch ring helps retain moisture and moderate soil temperature, but mulch should be pulled back from the trunk to avoid rot.
+A mulch ring helps retain moisture and moderate soil temperature, but depth is set per property/bed condition and mulch should be pulled back from the trunk to avoid rot.
 Staking helps prevent wind rock in the first season but should be removed after 12 months to avoid restricting trunk development.

 The installer should provide specific aftercare guidance based on the species, site, and planting method.